gingerlee/squats-app/README.md

 ## Launching Squats App

-Clone this repository through the command line: [Squats App](https://github.com/gingerlee/squats-app.git) In the project directory, you can run:
+* Clone this repository on your desktop through the command line: [Squats App](https://github.com/gingerlee/squats-app.git)

-### `npm start`
+* In the project directory,  run:

-### `npm start`
+ `npm install`

+ then

-Runs the app in the development mode.<br>
+ `npm start` which tuns the app in the development mode.<br>

-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+* Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br>
+* The page will reload if you make edits.<br>
-You will also see any lint errors in the console.
+* You will also see any lint errors in the console.

 Notes:
 declarative routing React JS